marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/problem.md

 | 2021-01-15T00:00:00.000Z | 1                  |

 #### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
-The average time shows that runner 3 is the fastest while runner 2 is the slowest to arrive in Pizza HQ.
+The average time shows that runner 3 is the first while runner 2 is the last reach to Pizza HQ.

 | runner_id | average_minutes |
 | --------- | --------------- |